Case Study: Reducing Costs with a Progressive Stamping Die

 Customer Outcome

-Ultra’s customized manufacturing process reduced costs and even increased production rates.
+Ultra’s customized manufacturing process reduced costs and increased production rates.

 The customer trusts our expertise and services to metal stamp two different sizes of this design for their assembly needs.